Eufy Security Review

 Adding Eufy’s supplemental solar panel was a game-changer!
 While third-party options

-I wanted to stay within the Eufy ecosystem for maximum compatibility.
-I relocated my S220 SoloCam to
+exist, I wanted to stay within the Eufy ecosystem for maximum compatibility.
+I relocated my S220

-garage gutter for a better driveway view and connected the solar panel via a USB-C cable.
+SoloCam to the garage gutter for a better driveway view and connected the solar panel via a

-shorter option would be nice.
-The panel charges the camera by about 12% per sunny day, which should
+manage.
+A shorter option would be nice.
+The panel charges the camera by about 12% per sunny day,

-out, my S220 has never run out of power after the supplemental solar panel was added.
-During cloudy
+figured that out, my S220 has never run out of power after the supplemental solar panel was

 Drawbacks of the Eufy Eco-System